SebastianMeyer1989/UltraPlexer/README.md

 #### Output:
 - Two fastq-files for each simulated genome:
-  - Predicted reads for the genome a the file, ending with “...predicted_reads.fastq”.
+  - Predicted reads for the genome in a file, ending with “...predicted_reads.fastq”.
-  - True reads for the genome a the file, ending with “...true_reads.fastq”.
+  - True reads for the genome in a file, ending with “...true_reads.fastq”.
 These are the reads, that were originally simulated for the genome.

 ### 6. Hybrid assembly (1-2h runtime per assembly, 2 CPUs, <2gb used memory)

+(examplary for predicted reads for `Plasmid1`)

 #### Requirements:
 - perl